-It’s a fertilizer and a chemical compound with the formula CO(NH2)2 (or H2N.CO.NH2).
+Urea is a nitrogen-containing fertilizer and a chemical compound with the formula CO(NH2)2 (or H2N.CO.NH2).
 The molecule has two –NH2 groups joined by a C=O or carbonyl functional group.
 It is also called carbamide.
 It is very soluble in water but insoluble in ether, with a melting point at 132°C (Walker 1988).

 That it is a fertilizer should be the common reply to the question.
 Synthetic urea is largely used as such in crop agriculture to supplement the essential major element nitrogen (N).
 According to Soh (2006), the usage of urea as fertilizer accounts for more than 90% of total production.

 But there are plenty more as to what is urea.

 Urea is a naturally occuring, colorless and odorless nonprotein nitrogenous compound found in urines of humans and most other mammals.
 It is an organic compound both in accordance with Jöns Jacob Berzelius’ 1807 original definition (Carey 1992) that organic chemistry is the study of compounds produced by living organisms; and based on the current definition that organic compounds are those that contain the element carbon.
 It is likewise a synthetic or manufactured compound, as in the granular urea fertilizer (46-0-0) which is commercially produced through industrial processing.
 In other words, urea is a carbon-containing compound that is both naturally and artificially produced.